Archan6el/Devvortex-Writeup-HackTheBox/README.md

 # Shell as www-data

-First things first, I check to see if the server has python3, which I then use to stabilize the shell using the commands
+First things first, I check to see if the server has python3, which I then use to stabilize the shell using the commands:

 ```
  python3 -c "import pty;pty.spawn('/bin/bash')"